xigt/lgid/README.md

-english-word-names                 | location of list of languages whose names are also English words odin-source                        | odin-language-model                | directory containing the ODIN language model files Crúbadán-index                     | location of file containing index and download location for Crúbadán language model data Crúbadán-base-uri                  | base URL where Crúbadán data files are downloaded from Crúbadán-language-model            | directory containing the Crúbadán language model Crúbadán-directory-index           | location of table tracking location of Crúbadán language model for each language
+english-word-names                 | location of list of languages whose names are also English words odin-source                        | odin-language-model                | directory containing the ODIN language model files crubadan-index                     | location of file containing index and download location for Crúbadán language model data crubadan-base-uri                  | base URL where Crúbadán data files are downloaded from crubadan-language-model            | directory containing the Crúbadán language model crubadan-directory-index           | location of table tracking location of Crúbadán language model for each language

 The `[parameters]` section contains parameters for modifying the behavior of feature functions.
 Available parameters are described